Cluster Overview

 The other cluster GWDG operates is DLR CARO, which is for exclusive use by DLR employees.
 CARO is not connected to the GWDG HPC Cluster in any way.
 CARO’s documentation is only available on the DLR intranet.
 If you are a CARO user, you should go to its documentation and ignore the rest of this site.

-The nodes can be grouped into islands that share the same/similar hardware, are more closely networked together, and have access to the same storage systems with similar performance.
 General CPU node islands are called “Emmy Phase X” where X indicates the hardware generation (1, 2, 3, …).
 General GPU node islands are called “Grete Phase X” where X indicates the hardware generation (1, 2, 3, …).
-The islands with a brief summary of their hardware are

 See CPU partitions and GPU partitions for the Slurm partitions in each island.